Pyramus and Thisbe

-Story
+Pyramus and Thisbe's parents, driven by rivalry, forbade their union, but they communicated through a crack in the wall between their houses.
+They planned to meet under a mulberry tree, but a series of tragic misunderstandings led to their deaths: Thisbe fled from a lioness, leaving her cloak behind, which Pyramus found and mistook as evidence of her death.
+Believing Thisbe was killed by the lioness, Pyramus died by suicide, staining the mulberry fruits with his blood.
+Thisbe, upon finding Pyramus dead, also killed herself.
+The gods changed the color of the mulberry fruits to honor their forbidden love.

+Ovid's version is the oldest surviving account, but the story is likely to have originated from earlier myths in Cilicia.
+The tale has been adapted in various forms, inspiring works such as Shakespeare's Romeo and Juliet and A Midsummer Night's Dream, as well as modern adaptations in literature, opera, and popular culture.
+The story is depicted in works of art from ancient Roman mosaics to Renaissance paintings.

+Mythology

+Ovid

 Pyramus and Thisbe are two lovers in the city of Babylon who occupy connected houses.
 Their respective parents, driven by rivalry, forbid them to wed.
 Through a crack in one of the walls they whisper their love for each other.
 They arrange to meet near a tomb under a mulberry tree and state their feelings for each other.
 Thisbe arrives first, but upon seeing a lioness with a bloody mouth from a recent kill, she flees, leaving behind her cloak.
 When Pyramus arrives, he is horrified at the sight of Thisbe's cloak: the lioness had torn it and left traces of blood behind, as well as its tracks.
-Assuming that a wild beast has killed her, Pyramus kills himself, falling on his sword, a typical Babylonian way to commit suicide, and in turn splashing blood on the white mulberry leaves.
-Pyramus's blood stains the white mulberry fruits, turning them dark.
-Thisbe returns, eager to tell Pyramus what had happened to her, but she finds Pyramus's dead body under the shade of the mulberry tree.
+Assuming that a wild beast had killed her, Pyramus kills himself, falling on his sword, a typical Babylonian way to commit suicide, and in turn splashing blood on the white mulberry leaves.
+Pyramus' blood stains the white mulberry fruits, turning them dark.
+Thisbe returns, eager to tell Pyramus what had happened to her, but she finds Pyramus' dead body under the shade of the mulberry tree.
 Thisbe, after praying to their parents and the gods to have them buried together and a brief period of mourning, stabs herself with the same sword.
-In the end, the gods listen to Thisbe's lament, and forever change the colour of the mulberry fruits into the stained colour to honor forbidden love.
-Pyramus and Thisbe proved to be faithful lovers to each other until the very end.
+In the end, the gods listen to Thisbe's lament, and forever change the color of the mulberry fruits into the stained color to honor forbidden love.
+Her wish to be buried together with Pyramus is also granted; the lovers' ashes are preserved in one urn.
+Pyramus and Thisbe are models of love that is faithful to the very end.